Why You Need to Work With a Skilled California Elder Planning Attorney

 Leaving Assets to a Charity

 Avoid Family Fall-Out.
-Let Our California Estate Planning Law Firm Help.
+Let a California Elder Planning Attorney Help.

 Unfortunately, in many cases, when someone dies, the surviving family members fight over the estate.
 One sibling may feel they deserve more than another.
 The most financially irresponsible heir may want to be in charge of the financial assets.
 There can be legal squabbles that tie the estate up in court for years and deplete its assets.
 Having an estate plan in place can prevent these fights and legal battles from happening.
 Your desire for how you want your assets to be distributed will be clear and legally binding.

-Contact the Evans Law Firm today to discuss your estate planning options with one of our California estate planning attorneys today.
+Contact the Evans Law Firm today to discuss your estate planning options with an California elder planning attorney today.